Pepperoni-Jabroni/RuinedEquipment/README.md

 - Ruined equipment keep all their NBT data - this includes (but is not limited to) name, enchantments (although the enchantments no longer functionally do anything), dyes (if leather armor), and banner pattern (if shield).
 - **Ruined items with Mending are repairable** when held in hands while collecting experience.
 - You can **apply Lore to your Ruined Items** by combining them with a Name Tag in an Anvil!
-   - The Lore will carry over to your Item if you choose to repair it.
+   - The Lore will carry over to your Item if you choose to repair it, enabling you to apply Lore to your Armors and Tools in Survival in a vanilla-friendly way!
 - You have 4 choices when you receive a Ruined item.
    1. Keep it as a keepsake, remember it always.
    2. Combine the Ruined item with either another Ruined item of the same type or the corresponding non-Ruined item in a Crafting Grid in order to repair the item, but lose all other features (name, enchantments, etc).